Training Outcomes Within Your Budget!

 1) What is VBA in Excel?

-3) What can you do with VBA?
+3) What Can You Do with VBA?

-4) How to access Excel VBA in Excel?
+4) How to Access VBA in Excel?

-6) Conclusion
+5) Conclusion

 What is VBA in Excel?